rgeissen/trusted-data-agent/docs/Marketplace/MARKETPLACE_COMPLETE_GUIDE.md

-# Knowledge Marketplace - Complete Feature Documentation
+# Intelligence Marketplace - Complete Feature Documentation

 ## Executive Summary

-The Knowledge Marketplace is a comprehensive feature enabling users to share, discover, and leverage community-curated RAG (Retrieval-Augmented Generation) collections.
+The Intelligence Marketplace is a comprehensive feature enabling users to share, discover, and leverage community-curated RAG (Retrieval-Augmented Generation) collections.
 This marketplace transforms isolated knowledge bases into a collaborative ecosystem where users benefit from proven execution patterns and domain expertise.

 **Implementation Date:** 2024
 **Total Implementation:** 4 Phases